 - Applicants who are current or returning UAlberta students pay a reduced application fee and therefore can only apply for one program per application.
 These applicants can indicate on their application which location they would like to apply for, but must submit two separate applications if they would like to be considered for both Edmonton and Camrose.

 - Applicants who have not previously attended UAlberta can apply for multiple programs on one application and therefore can apply for both Edmonton and Camrose on the same application form, indicating which is their first and second choice.

 Admission requirements are outlined below as well as in the General Admission Requirements and Faculty of Nursing sections of the University Calendar.
 Students are responsible for the completeness and accuracy of their registrations and for completion of the specified program requirements.

 Early or conditional offers of admission may be granted to early applicants who meet eligibility requirements (refer to the Admission Decision Process section of the University Calendar).

 - A baccalaureate degree from a recognized academic institution.
-If your degree is from an international institution and you have questions about the recognition of your degree at the University of Alberta, please contact International Admissions in the Office of the Registrar at (780) 492-3113 or use the online form http://admissions.ualberta.ca/contact.
+If your degree is from an international institution and you have questions about the recognition of your degree at the University of Alberta, please contact Student Connect at (780) 492-3113 or contact Student Connect.